himansudev/WeatherApp/README.md

 A 5-day weather forecast.

+-> Network Connectivity:
-- Network Connectivity: The app assumes that the device has an active internet connection to fetch weather data.
+The app assumes that the device has an active internet connection to fetch weather data.

-##Architecture
+-> Architecture

 The app follows the MVVM (Model-View-ViewModel) architecture: